Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 I don't for one second believe that he's a racist.

-Uh I wouldn't listen to someone who was a racist.
+From listening to him for a few years, I wouldn't listen to someone who was a racist.

-Um he is a good person.
+He is a good person.

-I mean, he really to me seems like a good person.
+I mean, he really, to me, seems like a good person.

 And I don't think that he would sabotage his own credibility by lying about or covering up the fact that Spotify was pulling stuff.

-If he sat, and I I don't know if he did or if he didn't.
+And I don't know if he did or if he didn't.

 Right.